reactiflux/reactiflux.com/pages/guidelines.md

 * b) Read and follow the advice given in [the tips page](https://www.reactiflux.com/tips).
 * c) Don’t derail conversations or snipe people who ask questions.
 * d) Be friendly and professional.
 Don't make people feel stupid for asking a question or belittle their choices or opinions.
+* e) Don’t direct users to pirated materials.

-### Above and beyond
+### 1.1 Above and beyond

-* e) Be welcoming to new joiners.
+* a) Be welcoming to new joiners.
-* f) Tell the moderators when somebody has been going above and beyond—help us identify MVPs.
+* b) Tell the moderators when somebody has been going above and beyond—help us identify MVPs.
-* g) Report spammers and unwelcoming behavior to moderators and admins.
+* c) Report spammers and unwelcoming behavior to moderators and admins.
-* h) Answer more questions than you ask.
+* d) Answer more questions than you ask.

 ## 2. MVPs